syncfusion-content/wpf-docs/wpf/PropertyGrid/Filtering-PropertyItems.md

 Here, the `PropertyGrid` hides the properties `Bank` and `ID` which are specified in the `HidePropertiesCollection`.

-N>`HidePropertiesCollection` cannot hide the properties which are added through `DynamicDescriptor`.
+N>`HidePropertiesCollection` cannot hide the properties which are added using `DynamicDescriptor`.

-## Hide the Properties through Attributes
+## Hide the Properties using Attributes

-The User can hide properties by setting the [Browsable](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.browsableattribute?view=netframework-4.8) value as `false` or [Bindable](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.bindableattribute?view=netframework-4.8) as `false`, which properties will not be displayed in `PropertyGrid`.
+We can hide properties by setting the [Browsable](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.browsableattribute?view=netframework-4.8) value as `false` or [Bindable](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.bindableattribute?view=netframework-4.8) as `false`, which properties will not be displayed in `PropertyGrid`.
 Functionalities of `Browsable` and `Bindable` attributes are same.

 {% tabs %}
 {% highlight C# %}